icub-tech-iit/training-icub-superbuild-sandbox/README.md

 **Important: since [`icub-firmware-build`]("https://github.com/robotology/icub-firmware-build") does not contains sources to be compiled, but just binaries, it is not included in the superbuild, then it has to be cloned separately.**

-## Get software source code, compile and install - `icubsrv` :computer:
+## Get software source code and dependencies, compile and install - `icubsrv` :computer:

 The steps for setupping the `icubsrv` are the same, but are different the flags needed in the configuration phase of the superbuild: